-IENT6001 Managerial Economics L Т Р S J С
+IENT6001 Managerial Economics Т Р S J С

-Wanagerial Economics 3 0 0 0 0 3
+3 0 0 0 0 3

-Pre-requisite
+Pre-requisite Business Economics

-Co-requisite
+Co-requisite Coursera

 Preferable exposure

 In today's business environment, effective managerial decision making requires use of economic concepts and tools.
-Business efficiency depends on minimisation of cost and maximisation of production which requires perfect understanding of the economic concepts like demand, supply, production, cost and market conditions.
-Managerial economics uses economic concepts and principles by emphasising on demand, supply, production and cost analysis and different market structures which are fundamental for further study.
+Business efficiency depends on minimization of cost and maximization of production which requires perfect understanding of the economic concepts like demand, supply, production, cost and market conditions.
+Managerial economics uses economic concepts and principles by emphasizing demand, supply, production and cost analysis and different market structures which are fundamental for further study.
 This course also introduces important macroeconomic concepts which are indispensable for understanding the functioning of an economy.
 Knowledge about micro and macro concepts are useful for timely business decisions.